robwilliams/cowtown/index.md

 <p>I stuck with it for years, until I finally hit rock-bottom and decided to quit the usual path I was on and start over from zero.
 That turned out to be best thing that ever happened to me, because I began to search outside of the world of music and guitar for better answers to the problem of learning to play guitar. </p>
 <p>   </p>
 <p>   </p>
+<p>My breakthroughs started when I began to apply knowledge from outside of the world of music - from outside the fantasy world of rock 'n' roll.
+It was like lifting the lid on an unsolved mystery.   </p>
+<p>   </p>
+<p>   </p>
-<p>The real problem is that we've all been lied to and suckered-in to a way of thinking that virtually guarantees we'll have a tough time learning to play.
+<p>You see, the real problem is that we've all been lied to and suckered-in to a way of thinking that virtually guarantees we'll have a tough time learning to play.
 Even before we begin, most of us are doomed to accept difficulty and frustration, even though there is no reason to suffer.
 </p>
 <p>   </p>
 <p>    </p>